-To ensure the efficiency of Service Mode (SM) observing, ESO has implemented a number of rules, procedures and limitations on SM runs.
-They need to be carefully taken into account at the time of preparing an application for SM observations and are summarized here.
+To ensure the efficiency of Service Mode (SM) observing, ESO has implemented a number of rules for, procedures and limitations on SM runs.
+They need to be carefully considered at the time of preparing an application for SM observations and are summarized here.
 Please note that these items have important consequences on the way that execution overheads must be taken into account.
 Please consult the Phase 2 webpages for the latest information on SM policies and SM OB rules.
+Proposers should note that Phase 1 constraints are binding (see Section 6.5).